Gateway Courses in Arts & Humanities

 History of Art

-HISTART C11: Introduction to Western Art: Renaissance to the Present
+HISTART 11: Introduction to European and American Art from the Renaissance to the Present

 Italian Studies